Arundel weekend break in West Sussex April 2006 - page 1

-Open Air Museum at Singleton, near Chichester in the warm Spring sunshine
+Open Air Museum at Singleton, near Chichester was our first day's visit

 This is page one of two.